reefactor/brainfood_reference/startup_playbook.md

 > -- [The Man in the Arena: Citizenship in a Republic](http://www.theodoreroosevelt.org/site/c.elKSIdOWIiJ8H/b.9274065/k.8422/Man_in_the_Arena.htm) by Theodore Roosevelt
 > Far better it is to **dare mighty things**, to win glorious triumphs, even though checkered by failure, than to rank with those poor spirits who neither enjoy nor suffer much, because they live in the gray twilight that knows not victory nor defeat.
 > -- [The Strenuous Life](http://www.theodoreroosevelt.org/site/c.elKSIdOWIiJ8H/b.9297447/k.CECF/The_Strenuous_Life.htm) by Theodore Roosevelt

-Why start a startup?
-Because early design decisions have the greatest impact.

 ### Success Formula